Canardoux/flutter_sound/doc/pages/tau-api/player/set_volume.md

 - Dart API: [setVolume()](pages/flutter-sound/api/player/FlutterSoundPlayer/setVolume.html).

 The parameter is a floating point number between 0 and 1.
-Volume can be changed when player is running.
-Manage this after player starts.
+Volume can be changed when player is running or before starting.

 *Example:*
 <ul id="profileTabs" class="nav nav-tabs">